EU AI Act Compliance for Healthcare AI: A Complete Guide

 Annex III, point 5(c) classifies AI systems intended to be used to evaluate the readiness of first responders as high-risk.
 More broadly, Annex III, point 5(a) classifies AI systems intended to be used as safety components in the management and operation of critical infrastructure, which can encompass healthcare infrastructure in certain interpretations.

-Additionally, any AI system used to assess eligibility for public healthcare services or that influences access to healthcare falls under Annex III, point 5(b) (access to essential public services).
+Annex III has one more hook.
+Any AI system used to assess eligibility for public healthcare services or that influences access to healthcare falls under Annex III, point 5(b) (access to essential public services).

 For a complete overview of how risk classification works, see our EU AI Act Risk Assessment Guide.